AI Resume Screening vs Recruiting Chatbots vs Conversational AI

 With a CAI, you can offer more information to your candidates earlier in the process.
 This prevents qualified candidates from disqualifying themselves due to incomplete information.

-Resume parsing tools, recruiting chatbots and enhanced chatbots simply can’t offer the benefits of CAI.
+Resume parsing tools, recruiting chatbots and enhanced chatbots simply can’t offer the strong candidate experience performance of conversational AI.

 Natural language processing is the keystone of effective AI resume screening

 If you value your candidate experience, if you want to prevent unconscious bias from infecting your hiring process, and you need to create the biggest possible efficiency gain to do more less, you should use Conversational AI to manage your pre-screening instead of AI resume parsing or a recruiting chatbot.